 4) Select the email address where the email leads CSV files were sent on a daily basis (note: this part actually changed later in the year when leads started being sent to Google Docs, now Drive.
 And only to the accounts primary email address).

 That’s everything.
 We would have preferred to work within the Adwords platform to have more hands on control over when and where the extensions were used but this is often the case with BETA’s.

 We chose buttons text based on the ad copy, what the consumer would be receiving and the industry of the account.
 We aren’t at liberty to say which accounts used which, but the only 3 we were able to test were ‘Get Offers’, ‘Get Updates’ and ‘Subscribe’.

 To help you understand our results we’ve put together a chart with 2 clients data.
-For obvious reasons we can’t give you any more information about the clients other than they are both hotels/ resorts.
+For obvious reasons we can’t give you any more information about the clients other than they are both in travel.

 As you can see the data is pretty negative across the board.
 Both saw a fall in CTR and a rise in avg. cpc over the time periods selected.
 Beyond that, the main supposed benefit of the extension was adding extremely cheap leads into the email database.
 With only 13 and 12 leads respectively over 30 days from ads that were mostly in 1st position that is pretty disappointing.

 After testing for 3 months and seeing very similar data across the board we have decided to remove the communication extension from all of our clients.
 We certainly believe that is has massive potential but right now the system just doesn’t lend itself to make them useful to marketers.

 We believe the extensions need to be added into the Ad Extensions tab of the Adwords UI.
 This would enable marketer’s greater control over a number of things:

 - Ability to tailor ad copy around it – Right now we need to use the same regular copy on all – with or without extensions.
 This likely created some confusion for the searcher about what we were promoting.